 The 10 most followed footballers on Instagram in 2022: Ronaldo, Messi…

-Social media is becoming an important tool for footballers, and gives players a large platform to communicate with their fans across the world.
+Social media is established as an important tool for self-promotion and gives footballers a large platform to communicate with their fans across the world.

 Footballers are increasingly addicted to Instagram, and the top players in the world have built up followings bigger than the clubs they play for.

 Here are the top 10 most followed footballers on Instagram, past and present.

 10. Gareth Bale

 A player who was often criticised by the Spanish press for a lack of focus at Real Madrid, the Welsh superstar has 48million followers, and regularly posts content of himself on the golf course.

 Bale will no doubt expand on his current fan base while playing out in the United States for Los Angeles FC.